Iraq – (Kurdistan)

 When entering Kurdistan from Turkey I stopped in the town of Zakho where there is the ancient Delal bridge on the Kabkur River, built by the Romans.
 I also swam in the river because it was so hot.
 My second destination was the city of Dohuk which was my base for a few days.
 I have good memories from Dohuk.
 I spent time talking to people whilst having tea, I was at many street markets where I experienced Kurdish patriotism before the referendum for independence and I spent pleasant time at the outskirts of town.
 I swam in a lake near the dam, I walked in the mountains and sat down near the artificial waterfall.
 I was also in Azadi Park and in the Panorama Park but my favourite was the dam because of the beautiful nature.
 I also recommend the small but attractive zoo and the Catholic church of St. Ith Llaha.
 I aso made an interesting trip from Dohuk to Lalish, to see the Yazidi’s temples.
 The people were once again curious where I was from and some of them talked to me about politics and about Saddam Hussein.
 Not everyone in Iraq and in Kurdistan was satisfied that America interfered because many people good lived during Saddam’s regime.

 I also liked Saddam Hussein because he kept Arabs in Iraq.
 True, people had a regime but in every country there is a regime and the worst regimes are in those countries which advertise themselves as “democratic”.
 (Britain is a good example.)
-There are many ethnic groups in Iraq but thank to Saddam everybody lived in peace but when America ruined Iraq and established ISIS, Iraqi people immediately started to miss Saddam.
+There are many ethnic groups in Iraq but thanks to Saddam everybody lived in peace, but when America ruined Iraq and established ISIS, Iraqi people immediately started to miss Saddam.
 From the perspective of a traveller Saddam was also good because Iraq was a very attractive, cheap and an interesting tourist country, and places such the ancient Babylon and Baghdad enjoyed great popularity among travellers from all over the world.
 Who is therefore the real terrorist?

 Another trip from Dohuk was Ammadiya where I went mainly to see the ancient Badinan gate but as usual in a new place I had new experiences with people and I had a kebab in a very traditional and a very cheap bar.
 In Ammadiya I was on the referendum day and that’s why there was a nervous atmosphere.
 Below the Ammadiya plateau there is a Sulav resort where I lived in a room built on the edge of a cave through which flowed a mountain stream.
 In Sulav I walked the mountains, I drank tea and I tried local delicacies which I praise highly.